5l1v3r1/FPGA-based-CPU/README.md

 # FPGA-based-CPU
-A CPU that work interrups
+A CPU that works interrups.

 This project prints time and entered letter that comes from ps2 keyboard to 7-segment displays.